SuhanVerse/SuhanVerse/README.md

 [![](https://visitcount.itsvg.in/api?id=Xenon62&icon=0&color=0)](https://visitcount.itsvg.in)

 - 🤖 Enthusiast in Robotics, IoT, and Embedded Systems
-- 💻 Experienced in C/C++, Python, Arduino, and MERN Stack
+- 💻 Experienced in C/C++, Python, and Arduino
 - 🎨 Skilled in UI/UX prototyping (Figma) and 3D modeling (Fusion 360)
 - 🌱 Currently exploring Rust, Docker, and smart automation workflows
 - 🤝 Open to collaboration on IoT projects, automation systems, and tech events